ryanfb/etc/_posts/2019-02-25-resources_for_reading_homeric_greek.md

 A significant portion of my reading is done in the excellent [Attikos](https://attikos.org/) app from the University of Chicago.
 You can tap on any word for a quick parse and definition, or open a full definition in the corresponding Logeion dictionary app.
 I'll often split-screen this on my iPad with a PDF open in the [Documents](https://readdle.com/documents) app.
 You can also read texts online in any web browser with [Perseus](http://www.perseus.tufts.edu/hopper/) or [Perseus under PhiloLogic](http://perseus.uchicago.edu/).

+## Hypotactic

+David Chamberlain has recorded audio for all of the *Iliad* & (as of this writing) *Odyssey* 1-7, presented alongside a fully scanned text, available online at [*A Reading of Homer*](http://hypotactic.com/my-reading-of-homer-work-in-progress/) (work in progress) on [Hypotactic.com](https://hypotactic.com/).
+He also has fully parsed versions of *Odyssey* 6 & 7 available [here](http://hypotactic.com/projects/).

+## The Chicago Homer

+[*The Chicago Homer*](https://homer.library.northwestern.edu/splash.html) presents many Homeric works in an online interface with optional interlinear translations, as well as clickable parses for each word.
+Martin Mueller has also written [an introduction to using *The Chicago Homer*](https://homer.library.northwestern.edu/tutorial.html).

 ## Bloomsbury

 Perhaps an outlier when people think of "Homeric Greek," but Bloomsbury have recently published an edition (with text, translation, and commentary) of [The Homeric Battle of Frogs and Mice](https://amzn.to/2XnNPjC), edited by Joel P. Christensen and Erik Robinson.
 The relative shortness, ease, and weirdness of the text can make it an excellent candidate for transitioning to reading Homeric Greek.